MASSAPEQUA WATER DISTRICT HISTORY

 The Massapequa Water District today.

 The Massapequa Water District, with central offices, located at 84 Grand Ave., Massapequa, oversees water provisions for a district that encompasses portions of unincorporated Massapequa and for the Village of Massapequa Park.
-It services the water needs for approximately 13,000 private residences, plus businesses and other establishments for a total of approximately 45,500 people among it 14,000 customers.
+It services the water needs for approximately 13,000 private residences, plus businesses and other establishments for a total of approximately 45,500 people among its 14,000 customers.
 Actual water use is metered and paid for by each customer.
-The Massapequa Water District employs twenty-four people including management, office and field workers, most of who are represented by the Civil Service Employees Association (CSEA).
+The Massapequa Water District employs twenty people including management, office and field workers, most of who are represented by the Civil Service Employees Association (CSEA).
 There are three commissioners elected for three-year terms on a rotating basis.
-The current Water Commissioners are John Caruso who commenced his service in 1994, Frank Flood, who was elected in1995, and Vincent Guadagno elected in 1997.
 The Board’s regular meetings are held each Wednesday of the month, in addition to special and emergency situations.

 The Massapequa Water District (MWD) supplies water to approximately 45,000 consumers through 13,750 services in an area of approximately 6.75 square miles.
 The District service area includes the unincorporated area of Massapequa and the Incorporated Village of Massapequa Park.